US Open Series

-The US Open Series is the name given by the United States Tennis Association (USTA) to a series of North American professional tennis tournaments leading up to and including the US Open.
-It is part of the "North American hard court season".
-Emirates sponsored the series in the past, under a deal in place from 2012 to 2016.
-The series was initially organized in 2004 as a way to focus more attention on American tennis tournaments by getting more of them on domestic television.
+The US Open Series was the name given by the United States Tennis Association (USTA) to a series of North American professional tennis tournaments leading up to and including the US Open.
+It was part of the "North American hard-court season".

+History

+The Series was initially organized in 2004 as a way to focus more attention on American tennis tournaments by getting more of them on domestic television.
 Until 2004, most summer North American tournaments were not on television, the exceptions being the prominent ATP Tour Masters 1000 events in Canada and Cincinnati.
 Since the inception of the series, Rafael Nadal is the only tennis player to win Canada, Cincinnati, and the US Open in a calendar year (2013), a feat referred to as the "Summer Slam" or the "North American Hardcourt Slam".

+Since the Series' inception, North American tournaments have shifted in and out of the Series.
+In 2023, its final year, the Series was made up of six tournaments: Newport, Atlanta, Washington D.C., Winston-Salem, Cleveland, and the US Open itself.
+In 2024, the US Open Series website began redirecting to the US Open's official website, indicating the final end to the Series.

 Under the US Open's broadcast rights, ESPN held domestic rights to all US Open Series events from 2015 to 2019.
-The eight non-Masters tournaments receive about 50 hours of television combined – about two hours on each day of their final weekends, chiefly on ESPN2.
-The dual-gender Washington D.C.
-Citi Open (the only ATP 500-level tournament in North America), which had been a part of the series since its 2004 founding, withdrew from the series for its 2015 edition due to frustrations over this lack of coverage; that tournament sold its exclusive coverage to Tennis Channel.
-The tournament re-joined the US Open Series in 2019.
-Since 2017, Tennis Channel broadcasts the US Open Series.
+The eight non-Masters tournaments received about 50 hours of television combined – about two hours on each day of their final weekends, chiefly on ESPN2.
+The Washington Open, which had been a part of the series since its 2004 founding, withdrew from the series starting with its 2015 edition due to frustrations over this lack of coverage and sold its exclusive coverage to Tennis Channel.
+The tournament rejoined the US Open Series in 2019.
+Since 2017, Tennis Channel broadcasts the US Open Series, except for the US Open itself, which is broadcast by ESPN.

+Emirates sponsored the series under a deal in place from 2012 to 2016.
+The $90 million, seven-year sponsorship deal was supposed to last through 2018, but Emirates decided to reallocate its commitment by sponsoring the line-calling technology on ESPN's US Open Series broadcasts.